Ellisande/string-theory-bruno/README.md

 ### Executing requests against other environments

-If you have a String Theory running somewher you can configure Bruno to be able to hit it using the following steps:
+If you have a String Theory running somewhere you can configure Bruno to be able to hit it using the following steps:

 1. Click on a collection
 2. In the top right corner there is a drop down that will say "local" or "No Environment"